gz/fly-oidc-discharge/README.md

 The solution:

-fly.io implements 'macaroons', a form of signed capabilities.
+fly.io implements 'macaroons', a form of 'cryptographic/password capabilities'.
 This service bridges OIDC and Macaroons:
 In fly.io terminology, it means each Fly token gets a [third-party caveat](https://fly.io/blog/macaroons-escalated-quickly/) pointing at this service, which leaves the token inert until the service adds a discharge.
 This service only adds a discharge after it validates the GitHub OIDC token